e-reim/life-cursive/README.md

 # life-cursive
-Conway's game of life in rust with TUI using cursive
+Conway's game of life in rust with TUI using cursive.
+A small project being a part of learning rust.